-Dream Games Raises $255m at $2.75bn Valuation - as Royal Match Becomes One of the World's Top Grossing Mobile Games
+Dream Games raises $255m at $2.75bn valuation - as Royal Match becomes one of the world's top grossing mobile games

 - Dream Games has raised a total of $468 million from investors to date

-Dream Games, the Turkey-based studio behind the hit mobile game Royal Match, has become one of the most valuable private mobile gaming companies in the world after raising $255 million from investors at a $2.75 billion valuation representing a doubling of the company's value in six months.
+ISTANBUL, Jan.
+18, 2022 /PRNewswire/ -- Dream Games, the Turkey-based studio behind the hit mobile game Royal Match, has become one of the most valuable private mobile gaming companies in the world after raising $255 million from investors at a $2.75 billion valuation - representing a doubling of the company's value in six months.

 "Dream Games approaches gaming in a way that's similar to how Pixar approaches filmmaking," says co-founder and CEO Soner Aydemir.
 "We wanted to bring a holistic and inspiring spirit of excellence to the many thousands of details involved in the game design process, from art and engineering to the mechanisms that underpin the user experience.
 The result is a rich, beautiful gaming experience with enduring appeal."